NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/aop_refl_xarray_classification.md

 # Create a color palette
 palette = sns.color_palette('hls', n_colors=summary_df['family'].nunique())

+# Plot the mean reflectance spectra for each family, filling with semi-transparent color between the min and max values
 for i, (family, group) in enumerate(summary_df.groupby('family')):
     # print(family)
     if family in ['Fagaceae','Magnoliaceae','Hamamelidaceae','Juglandaceae','Aceraceae']: